KingFifer40/Portable-GM_BOT/README.md

 | Beat Hard AI | +200 pts |
 | Win PvP game (with bets) | +loser's wagered points |

 Losing to the AI costs no points.
 PvP games without bets award no points either.
+Betting your full balance on `!coin` or `#pvpbet` counts as **All In**.

 ### PvP betting in detail